The Shelterbelt Press 2017 Fiction Prize

 *We are happy to consider hybrid or collaborative works.

 *Individual pieces may have been previously published in anthologies, print journals, online journals, etc., but cannot have appeared in any full-length collection, including self-published collections.

 *Please remove your name and any identifying information from the manuscript itself.
 You may, however, include an acknowledgments page.

-*The final judge for this year’s competition is National Book Award finalist Ada Limón.
-You can read more about Ada here.
+*The final judge for this year’s competition is Amina Gautier.

 *Submit your contest manuscript through Submittable.
 We cannot accept hard copy manuscripts at this time.

-*The entry fee is $10.00.
-Payments may be made with VISA, Mastercard, or Discover.
+*The entry fee is $20.00.
+Payments may be made with a credit card or PayPal via Submittable.